-Former Commander, Special Forces Division, Israel National Police & Associate, International Institute for Counter-Terrorism (ICT), Interdisciplinary Center (IDC), Herzliya, Israel
+Former Commander, Special Forces Division, Israel National Police & Fellow, International Institute for Counter-Terrorism (ICT), Interdisciplinary Center (IDC), Herzliya, Israel

 Brigadier General Yung has held many key positions where he has gained an extensive range of experience in: enforcing riot control and counter-terrorism measures, dealing with all forms of public disorder and terrorism, was a sniper shooter and instructor, Served in the" YAMAM" Israeli National Police Counter-Terrorism Unit, has written and developed Counter-Terrorism combat doctrines, has trained thousands of Combat Border Guard soldiers, took part in hundreds of operations undertaken as a combat fighter, part of the Command or as a Commander.
 He established the YASAM Border Police undercover unit.In 1993, Dubi Yung was promoted to Colonel and appointed Commander of the Border Guard Combat Training Base where he was responsible for the training and instruction of thousands of combat Border Guard soldiers and commissioned officers.